 Not everyone who is bitten by a lone star tick will develop this allergy.

-Signs and symptoms of alpha-gal syndrome may include rash, hives, itchiness gastrointestinal upset, Joint pain and dizziness.
+Signs and symptoms of alpha-gal syndrome may include rash, hives, itchiness gastrointestinal upset, joint pain and dizziness.
 Reactions may be delayed and typically occur two to eight hours after ingesting mammalian meat products.

 It is important that alpha-gal syndrome patients avoid future tick bites, as additional tick bites can lead to increased reactivity to mammalian meat products.
 And avoiding tick bites can lead to reduced reactivity to these products over time.